stopsack/risks/README.md

 Marginal standardization, `approach = "margstd"`, makes use of the good convergence properties of the logit link, which is also guaranteed to result in probabilities within (0; 1).
-After fitting a logistic models, predicted probabilities for each observation are obtained for the levels of the exposure variable.
+After fitting a logistic model, predicted probabilities for each observation are obtained for the levels of the exposure variable.
 Risk ratios and risk differences are calculated by contrasting the predicted probabilities as ratios or